 - max viewers

-The analytics dashboard shows tiny icons indicating the increase or decline of those stats.
+The analytics dashboard displays tiny icons indicating the increase or decline of stats.
 You can dig deep into specific types of stats to learn more to improve your channel.

 Restream breaks into five major plans: Free, Standard, Professional, Premium, and Business.
 The Free plan gives you access to: